samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 **Investigate.** The creature rushes to the sound of the disturbance to investigate, possibly joining any battle that is underway.
 A creature that passes near an ally while moving to investigate a disturbance might ask that ally to accompany it.

-If you can’t decide what an alerted creature should do, have it make a DC 10 Wisdom saving throw.
+If you can't decide what an alerted creature should do, have it make a DC 10 Wisdom saving throw.
 On a successful save, the creature either investigates or lays an ambush; on a failed save, it hides or fortifies its location.
 When dealing with a group of creatures, the leader makes this saving throw on behalf of the entire group.

 As creatures employ reactive tactics, make notes about their new locations on your adventure map.